Oil and gas sector tarnishes strong U.S. jobs report

-NEW YORK (Reuters) - The U.S. oil and gas sector bled away more jobs last month as sustained low oil prices forced energy producers to reduce spending, suggesting that further pain may be ahead for the struggling industry.
+NEW YORK, March 6 (Reuters) - The U.S. oil and gas sector bled away more jobs last month as sustained low oil prices forced energy producers to reduce spending, suggesting that further pain may be ahead for the struggling industry.

 The mining sector of the workforce, which includes oil and gas workers, fell by 9,300 to 844,500 last month, according to the Labor Department’s February payrolls report on Friday, driven by a fall in oil and gas drilling activity.